-- for the supply of pre-construction services by a specialist to either an employer or the actual or prospective main contractor on substantial and/or complex projects, prior to entry into a sub-contract for construction or installation work; and - where the main contract is to be the JCT Standard Building Contract, Design and Build Contract, Major Project Construction Contract, Management Building Contract, Intermediate Building Contract or Intermediate Building Contract with contractor's design, 2016 Edition.
+- for the supply of pre-construction services by a specialist to either an employer or the actual or prospective main contractor on substantial and/or complex projects, prior to entry into a sub-contract for construction or installation work; and - where the main contract is to be the JCT Standard Building Contract, Design and Build Contract, Major Project Construction Contract, Management Building Contract, Intermediate Building Contract or Intermediate Building Contract with contractor's design, 2024 Edition.

-- whether or not the specialist is to be responsible for any design work; - where the pre-construction services agreement is to be with the employer but the benefit of the specialist's tender may be assigned to the main contractor; and - by both private and local authority employers.
+- whether or not the specialist is to be responsible for any design work; - where the pre-construction services agreement is to be with the employer but the benefit of the specialist's tender may be assigned to the main contractor; - by both private and local authority employers; - (with minor adaptation) where the main contract is to be the JCT Target Cost Contract.